We the Workers of the World

 Maybe you think a world without Profit will make “everybody the same.”
 Does that mean You will no longer be You, if other people who work their best day enjoy equal rewards?
 What will happen to this You?

 Can it be that without the ranked rewards rationed out by Profit, you’d have no cause to develop or distinguish yourself?
-Without those, no pride, no talents, no motive to work hard—no urge to create, no reason to do the dirty, dull or dangerous work?
+Without those, no pride, no talents, no motive to work hard—no urge to create, no love or reason that calls you to do the dirty, dull or dangerous work?

 Maybe you see no fit reward for what you do except special advantages, which other people (in your opinion) have not earned with their same day’s work.